Newton-76/FESDriversLicenseCheck/Tasks/Reviews/ReviewsOfDenis.md

 Took care of the design evaluation.
 In the first step he had an error in formatting the plus and minus symbols in the .md file.
-There are still a lot of spelling mistakes, especially considering the large and lower case spelling.
+There are still a lot of spelling mistakes, especially considering the upper and lower case spelling.

 # Eric